Circular dichroism in high-order harmonic generation: Heralding topological phases and transitions in Chern insulators: Keldysh approximation and quasi-classical analysis

 where $S({\bf K},t,t')$ is the so-called quasi-classical action for the electron-hole, which is defined as

-Here $j$ determines the component of the electric field and dipole phase.
-This index stands for the laser field components, $x$, $y$ or $z$, depending on the polarization state of the driving laser.
-Note that the dipole phase in the action has the same index as the electric field $j$ and the additional term $\phi_{cv}^{(j)}(t)-\phi_{cv}^{(i)}(t)$ only contributes in the perpendicular-emission configuration $i\neq j$, if one assumes the laser field is linearly polarized along the $x$ direction.
+{Here, $j=x,y$ indicates the component of the electric field and transition-dipole product which depends on the polarization of the driving laser.}

-This integral form of the inter-band current has a nice physical interpretation: (i) at time $t'$ the electron-hole is excited by the driving laser from the valence band to the conduction band through the dipolar interaction $ {\bf d}_{cv}({\bf K}+ {\bf A}(t'))\cdot {\bf E}(t')$ at the quasi-canonical crystal momentum ${\bf K}$; (ii) the electron (hole) propagates in the conduction (valence) band between $t'$ and $t$, and modify their trajectories and energies according to Eq.~(\ref{eqn:Action1}); and (iii) at time $t$ the electron has a probability to recombine (or annihilate) with the hole, at which point it emits its excess energy as a high energy-photon.
+This integral form of the inter-band current has a nice physical interpretation {in terms of the electron-hole (e-h) pair:} \begin{enumerate}[label=(\roman*),itemsep=0em,parsep=0.3em,topsep=0.3em, partopsep=0.3em ] \item at time $t'$ the {e-h pair} is excited by the driving laser from the valence band to the conduction band through the dipolar interaction $ {\bf E}(t') \cdot {\bf d}_{cv}({\bf K}+ {\bf A}(t')) $ at the canonical crystal quasi-momentum ${\bf K}$; \item the {e-h pair propagates} in the conduction band and valence band, respectively, between $t'$ and $t$, and {modifies their} trajectories and energies according to Eq.~(\ref{eqn:Action1}) below; and \item at time $t$ the electron has a probability to recombine (or annihilate) with the hole, at which point it emits its excess energy as a high energy-photon. \end{enumerate} The expressions \eqref{eqn:interML} and \eqref{eqn:ActionML} are the direct analogues of the Landau-Dykhne formula for HHG in atoms, derived in Ref.~\cite{Lewenstein1994}, following the idea of the simple man's model~\cite{Corkum1993} (see also \cite{Symphony2019} for a recent review).
+Below we will analyze {these expressions} using the saddle point approximation over crystal momentum to derive the effects of the Berry curvature on the relevant trajectories.